American Popular Revolutionary Alliance: Move to the right

+Garcia presidency

 However, APRA managed to win in virtual control of both the Chamber of Deputies and the Senate.
 It was also during these election that Alan García started his political career, after being elected Deputy for the Province of Lima.

 The youthful and charismatic García was elected president on 14 April 1985, with 45% of the vote during the first round.
 Since he did not receive the 50% of the vote required to win the presidency, García was required to enter the second round against Alfonso Barrantes Lingán (the leftist mayor of Lima) of the Izquierda Unida Coalition.
 Barrantes, however, decided not to enter the second round of the elections, saying he did not want to prolong the political uncertainty of the country.

 García was thus declared president on 1 June and officially took power on 28 July 1985.
 It was the first time in its sixty-year history that the populist APRA party had come to power in Peru.

 His presidency was marked by world-record hyperinflation with the annual rate exceeding 13,000 percent per year.
 García's administration devastated the local economy as well as all governmental institutions.
 Hunger, corruption, injustice, abuse of power, elitism, and social unrest raised to dramatic levels spreading throughout the whole nation, spurring terrorism.